Lusin333/Lusin333/README.md

 ## 🤿 About Lusin
-I was always a hacker, and my first ambition to become known as a famous hacker was to go to Vancouver, BC and graffiti ***"Mohinder"*** everywhere.
+I was always a hacker, and my first ambition to become known as a famous hacker was to go to Vancouver, BC and graffiti ***"Mohinder1"*** everywhere.
 I’d be out in Downtown Eastside writing ***"Mohinder"*** on every single Dairy Queen and McDonalds I walked past after it got dark at night.

 So I had that passion to get somewhere and a passion to do something.
 I make Minecraft animations and music.
 It's non-stop now.